 It’s a classic trope, Nero fiddling while Rome burns.
 Literature and history are replete with let-them-eat-cake moments.
 In the 21st century California’s political class has joined the sad cortège.
 They have their own Prosperos in the likes of Gavin Newsom and Eric Garcetti, les élues whose keeps are gated communities in Marin County, bastioned manses in Palo Alto, compounds in Bel Air and Malibu.
 They most assuredly aren’t thinking about, much less grieving for, the external world.

 While hundreds of thousands of homeless decay on the streets of the state’s once-great cities, California’s elites cloister in their rarified confines, perversely feting themselves for their enlightened benevolence.
-While some 6 million of their fellow Californians languish in poverty they refuse to return so much as a farthing; indeed, the extract ever-more tribute.
-While millions of children languish in some of the country’s worst schools they host fundraisers for their own children’s exclusive acadamae, lavish events at which they auction gold earrings and Tahoe vacations.
-Their concern for the commoners is but a pretext.
+While some 6 million of their fellow Californians struggle in poverty they refuse to return so much as a farthing; indeed, the extract ever-more tribute.
+While millions of children languish in some of the country’s worst schools they host fundraisers for their own children’s exclusive acadamae, lavish events at which they auction diamond earrings and Tahoe vacations.
+Their concern for the commoners is but a pretext as their own vaults runneth over.
+All the while they assure themselves that thanks to their sagacity, outside the battlements all will soon be well in hand.

 These are not the qualities of a prosperous, successful state.
 They are harbingers of horrible things to come.
 Not that the political class notices.

 Newsom’s patrons are among the eldest of California’s nobility: the Gettys, the Fishers, the Pritzkers.
 He wasn’t born rich, but his family was well-connected.
 His father William was a state appellate judge and trustee of the Getty family fortune.
-When John Paul Getty III was kidnapped in 1973, William Newsom served as bag man with the ransom.
-Gavin was raised safe within the palace.
-As a consequence, his contact with average Californians always is fleeting, ephemeral, a sort of half baked, modern day noblesse oblige.
+When John Paul Getty III was kidnapped in 1973, William helped deliver the ransom.
+Gavin was raised safe within the palace, groomed from a young age with European grand tours, African safaris, and a Rolodex sure to set him for life.
+As a consequence, his contact with average Californians always is fleeting, ephemeral, a sort of half-hearted, modern day noblesse oblige.
 He plays his part with a cheery gusto that is gruesome in light of reality.
 Like Prospero he is “happy and dauntless and sagacious.”

 The plagues afflicting California are not just metaphorical: Typhoid fever, typhus, hepatitis, and tuberculosis all have been identified on our streets.
 There are increasing fears of a full blown outbreak of bubonic plague.

-You see the first victims also in our public schools: The thousand-yard stare on the face of a South L.A. middle schooler whose best friend was shot in a drive-by when they were children.
+You see the victims also in our public schools: The thousand-yard stare on the face of a South L.A. middle schooler whose best friend was shot in a drive-by when they were both eight years old.
 The high school graduate wandering lost through a world she was never taught to navigate, lacking so much as the ability to fill out a fast food job application.
 In 2018 alone child homelessness spiked by 50% in the Los Angeles Unified School District.

 The political class whisk past and tut-tut and remind their minders to remind them to mention it in their next address.

-The clock reminds them that the whole garish, phantasmagoric affair is a lie.
+The clock reminds them that the whole garish, phantasmagorical affair is a lie.
 They are going to die the same agonizing death as the commoners.

 We’ve begun to hear the chimes of Prospero’s clock in California.
 We hear it in a hundred car windows being smashed by vagrants every night in San Francisco.
-We hear it in the screams of the insane in the streets, the wail of a siren in the middle of the night racing to resuscitate a drug overdose victim.
+We hear it in the screams of the insane in the streets in the darkest nights, the wail of a siren racing to resuscitate a drug overdose victim.

 We hear it more earnestly when a mentally ill homeless man stabs and kills a father while he’s at a café, his five-year-old daughter on his lap.
-When an innocent young woman is gunned down by an illegal alien in San Francisco.
-It becomes deafening when we hear the plea of millions of children in failed public schools: I want to learn.
+It becomes deafening when we hear the pleas of millions of children in failed public schools: I want to learn.

 Unless things change, Prospero’s clock will soon be tolling for every Californian.